ciccalab/SIMPLI/README.md

   - cell_type = name of the cell type to identify.
   - marker = name of the marker to use as threshold (column name of the cellprofiler exported single cell data).
   - threshold = value to use as threshold for a cell to be of this cell type.

-- Cell type and expression threshold metadata, .csv file with an header with the following columns:
-  - cell_type = name of the cell type to identify.
-  - marker = name of the marker to use as threshold (column name of the cellprofiler exported single cell data).
-  - threshold = value to use as threshold for a cell to be of this cell type.

 - Cell clustering metadata, .csv file with an header with the following columns:
-  - population_name = cell type to cluster (from the cell type and expression threshold metadata).
+  - cell_type = cell type to cluster (from the cell type and expression threshold metadata).
   - markers = markers to include in the clusterin (column names of the cellprofiler exported single cell data).
   - resolutions = resolutions values at which to cut the nearest neighbour graph.
   Values in the markers and resolution columns should be separated by '@'.